 - Use the

-X-Forwarded-Forfield to retrieve the source IP address of the client.
+X-Forwarded-Forheader field to retrieve the IP addresses of clients.

 - Use the